Edmund Burke School: Athletics

-The Burke Bengals compete primarily in the Potomac Valley Athletic Conference (PVAC); and the Burke offers varsity teams in Volleyball, Cross Country, Soccer, Basketball, Swimming, Baseball, Track and Field, Ultimate Frisbee, Golf, and Softball, which has won three consecutive championship titles.
+The Burke Bengals compete primarily in the Potomac Valley Athletic Conference (PVAC).
+Burke offers varsity teams in Volleyball, Cross Country, Soccer, Basketball, Swimming, Baseball, Track and Field, Ultimate Frisbee, Golf, and Softball, which won three consecutive championship titles in 2017-19.

+In fall 2023, the middle school girls soccer team and high school girls swim team were the PVAC Champions.
+In 2023-24, the girls varsity swim team were conference champions, with the boys varsity team replicating the feat in 2024-25.

 Burke has a "no-cut" policy, such that all interested students can have a place on a team, regardless of ability.
 Varsity teams do require annual tryouts.